 heel pad syndrome

-Heel pain may be the most common foot complaint that a foot specialist sees.
-It is commonly thought that when you have pain in the bottom of your heel, it is due to plantar fasciitis.
-This is true for the majority of patients.
-However, there is another problem that is not as common called heel pad syndrome.
+Heel pain is one of the most common complaints that foot specialists encounter.
+Many people assume that pain in the bottom of the heel is caused by plantar fasciitis, which is true for most patients.
+However, another less common issue, known as heel pad syndrome, can also cause heel pain.
 In this blog, we will discuss the causes and treatment of heel fat pad syndrome.
-However, there is a possibility that you have been misdiagnosed and we will discuss a little-known diagnosis that may explain why your treatments are failing.
+Additionally, you may have received a misdiagnosis, and we will explore a little-known condition that could explain why your treatments have not been successful.

 The Basics: Heel Anatomy

 The foot is uniquely designed to absorb shock.
-As we walk or run, the foot will strike the ground with 3-4 times our body weight.
-To compensate for this, our heel is the softest bone in our body that will allow dissipation of that shock.
-Beneath the skin, we have a significant amount of fatty tissue distributed throughout the bottom of the foot.
+As we walk or run, the foot strikes the ground with 3-4 times our body weight.
+To compensate for this, the heel, the softest bone in our body, dissipates that shock.
+Beneath the skin, a significant amount of fatty tissue is distributed throughout the bottom of the foot, providing additional cushioning.

-This also allows for cushioning.
-Within the fat are tight connective tissues that serve as a net to support the structure of the fat pad.
-Also, on the bottom of the heel, if x-rays are taken there may be a heel spur noted.
-With the use of ultrasound technology, a podiatrist may also observe abnormality of the plantar fascia.
+Within the fat are tight connective tissues that act as a net to support the fat pad’s structure.
+On the bottom of the heel, x-rays may reveal a heel spur.
+Using ultrasound technology, a podiatrist can also detect abnormalities in the plantar fascia.

-The plantar fascia originates in the ball of the foot and extends throughout the arch and inserts at the bottom of the heel.
-With every step that is taken, the arch flattens the fascia which is a tight connective tissue and is thought to pull on the heel.
+The plantar fascia originates in the ball of the foot, extends through the arch, and inserts at the bottom of the heel.
+With every step, the arch flattens, causing the fascia (a tight connective tissue) to pull on the heel.

 heel pad normal foot